 After 2 or 3 days they'll be deliciously tangy!

 You can use any jar that has a tight-fitting lid.
 Make sure it is scrupulously clean.
-I find using a wide-mouth jar makes it easy to pack the pickles and to remove them, however, I've used both wide-mouth and narrow-mouth jars successfully.
+I find using a wide-mouth jar makes it easy to pack the pickles and to remove them, however, I've used both wide-mouth and narrow-mouth Mason jars successfully.

-While it's important to use pickling salt when you are canning pickles, you can use other types of salt to make these refrigerator pickles, including sea salt or kosher kosher salt.
 This recipe calls for sea salt.
 The flavour may change if you use a different type of salt.
 Some home canning experts recommend avoiding table salt, as it contains iodine and possible anti-caking agents.
 These may discolour your pickles.

 Some recipes suggest that it is not necessary to blanch beans before pickling.
 However, I like to spend the few minutes it takes to blanch beans to feel that I've pickled my beans safely.